Diabetes vs. Prediabetes

 To see if you are at risk for prediabetes, take the Diabetes Risk Test and share the results with your doctor or health care provider—he/she can verify your results utilizing a simple blood sugar (glucose) test.
 If your doctor or health care provider determines that you have prediabetes, he/she may recommend making simple lifestyle changes.
 He/she may also recommend that you enroll in a group lifestyle change program, such as the Diabetes Prevention Program (DPP).
 Joining a DPP can help you to prevent or delay the development of type 2 diabetes.
 Visit www.PreventDiabetesHawaii.com for more information.

 I HAVE TYPE 2 DIABETES…NOW WHAT?

-If you have type 2 diabetes, your doctor or health care provider will recommend making lifestyle changes that can help you manage your diagnosis.
-He/she may also recommend enrolling in Diabetes Self-Management Education and Support (DSMES) services, which are covered by most insurance plans and requires a doctor referral.
-You can bring this sample referral form to your doctor or health care provider to get started.
-DSMES helps people with diabetes learn how to eat healthy, be active, check and regulate their blood sugar, take their medicine, cope with diabetes-related problems, and reduce their risk of other health complications.
-Click here to find DSMES services near you.
+If you have type 2 diabetes, your doctor or health care provider will recommend making lifestyle changes that could help you manage your diagnosis.
+He/she may also recommend enrolling in a Diabetes Self-Education Management Education (DSME) program or Diabetes Self-Management Program (DSMP) to help you improve your condition.
+DSME programs are covered by most insurance plans.
+DSMP programs are not covered by insurance, however they are usually available at low or no cost.
+Participation in DSME often requires a doctor referral.
+You can bring this sample referral form to your doctor or health care provider.